Indicators

 - PPO Histogram: Represents the difference between the PPO line and the signal line.

-Section titled “Interpretation:”The indicator outputs histogram values.
-Positive values are like a scale tilting upwards, indicating bullish momentum.
-In contrast, negative values suggest a downward tilt, signaling bearish momentum.
+Section titled “Interpretation”The indicator outputs histogram values.
+Positive values indicate bullish momentum, while negative values indicate bearish momentum.

-The PPO histogram provides traders with a normalized measure of the difference between two moving averages, allowing for easier comparisons across different securities or timeframes.
-Always ensure it’s complemented with other instruments in your analytical toolkit.
+The PPO histogram provides a normalized measure of the difference between two moving averages, allowing easier comparisons across different securities or timeframes.

 Trend Clarity

-Section titled “Trend Clarity”Trend Clarity is a metric that tells you how pronounced (or clear) a trend is.
-It works by measuring the R-squared value (or coefficient of determination) of a simple linear regression of price data.
+Section titled “Trend Clarity”Trend Clarity measures how pronounced a trend is by calculating the R-squared value, or coefficient of determination, of a simple linear regression on price data.

 - The farther each price point deviates from the approximate (i.e. regressed) line, the lower the Trend Clarity score gets.